-- (1) Each person's address is the address of the Company, which is 1141-A Cummings Road, Santa Paula, CA, 93060. - (2) Includes 200,000 shares that may be acquired upon the exercise of outstanding stock options. - (3) Includes 52,410 shares held by Mr. Ferrazzano as trustee in an individual retirement account and 1,776 shares in an individual retirement account with respect to Mr. Ferrazzano's wife as the trustee. - (4) Includes 96,528 shares held by Mr. Snider as trustee in a family trust. - $(5) \hspace{1.5cm} \text{Includes 163,976 shares held by Mr. Van Der Kar as trustee in multiple family trusts.} \\$ - (6) Includes 308,809 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner. - Includes 50,000 shares that may be acquired upon the exercise of outstanding stock options. - (8) Includes 400 shares held in a family trust with respect to which Mr. Barnes is co-trustee with his wife. - (9) Includes 10,000 shares that may be acquired upon the exercise of outstanding stock options. - (10) Includes 5,300 shares held by Mr. Carbone as trustee in a family trust. - (11) Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options.
+(1) Each person's address is the address of the Company, which is 1141-A Cummings Road, Santa Paula, CA, 93060.

+- (2) Includes 200,000 shares that may be acquired upon the exercise of outstanding stock options. - (3) Includes 52,410 shares held by Mr. Ferrazzano as trustee in an individual retirement account and 1,776 shares in an individual retirement account with respect to Mr. Ferrazzano's wife as the trustee. - (4) Includes 97,000 shares held by Mr. Snider as trustee in a family trust. - (5) Includes 6,800 shares that may be acquired upon the exercise of outstanding stock options. - (6) Includes 145,063 shares held by Mr. Van Der Kar as trustee in multiple family trusts. - (7) Includes 308,809 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner. - (8) Includes 2,800 shares that may be acquired upon the exercise of outstanding stock options. - (9) Includes 400 shares held in a family trust with respect to which Mr. Barnes is co-trustee with his wife. - (10) Includes 5,300 shares held by Mr. Carbone as trustee in a family trust. - (11) Includes 2,000 shares that may be acquired upon the exercise of outstanding stock options. - (12) Includes 6,000 shares that may be acquired upon the exercise of outstanding stock options.
 Also, Mr. Edwards is the Chief Executive Officer of Limoneira Company.
 Mr. Edwards disclaims beneficial ownership of any shares of our common stock that are owned by Limoneira Company.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors, executive officers and holders of more than 10% of our common stock to file with the Securities and Exchange Commission reports regarding their ownership and changes in ownership of our securities.
-We believe that, during fiscal year 2008, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exceptions: Donald M. Sanders (late on one form 4 representing one transaction), Steven Hollister (late on one form 3 and one form 4 representing one transaction each), George Barnes (late on two form 4s representing two transactions), J. Link Leavens (late on two form 4s representing two transactions), Alan Van Wagner (late on one form 4 representing one transaction), and Egidio Carbone (late on one form 4 representing one transaction) each failed to file a timely report on Form 4 for his acquisition and/or disposition of shares of common stock.
+We believe that, during fiscal year 2009, our directors, executive officers and 10% shareholders complied with all Section 16(a) filing requirements, with the following exceptions: Steven Hollister (late on one Form 4 representing one transaction), J. Link Leavens (late on one Form 4 representing one transaction), Scott Van Der Kar (late on two Form 4s representing one transaction), Donald Sanders (late on one Form 4 representing one transaction), and Dorcas H. McFarlane (late on one Form 4 representing one transaction).
 In making this statement, we have relied upon our examination of the copies of Forms 3, 4 and 5, and amendments thereto, provided to us and the written representations of our directors, executive officers and 10% shareholders.

-TRANSACTIONS WITH RELATED PARTIES
+TRANSACTIONS WITH RELATED PERSONS